ScottS45/Xantrex-Rvc-VenusOS/README.md

 ### 🙏 Acknowledgements - Nov, 20 2025
 Big thank-you to **Stephen Tenburg**!
 My focus was mostly the inverter side.
 I had the charger side, roughly working, but not finished.
-He greatly helped with finishing and polishing the charger support, which is now solid and well-tested.
+He greatly helped me finish the charger support, which is now solid and well-tested.

 Stephen wrote an **in-depth, step-by-step guide** for using this driver with a **VE Cerbo GX**:
 [Connecting a Victron Cerbo to a Xantrex XC-Pro](https://www.avoidpitfalls.com/connecting-a-victron-cerbo-or-venus-to-a-xantrex-xc-pro/)